-Net profit for the year ended 31 December 2009 was RO 23.1 million.
-This was 6% lower than previous year's net profit of RO 24.6 million.
-The operating profit at RO 28 million was higher than RO 26.5 million in previous year by 6%.
-The decline in net profit is mainly due to the following:
+Net profit for the year ended 31 December 2010 is RO 23.2 million.
+This is at the same level as the previous year.
+The operating profit at RO 29.5 million is higher than RO 28 million in previous years by 6%.
+The lower net profit is mainly due to the following:

-- The net recoveries of RO 1.5 million in 2008 against a net provision of RO 1.9 million in 2009.
-The Bank had recovered certain old non-performing loans in 2008 resulting in the recoveries of RO 5 million. - Growth in net interest was 7% compared to 2008 with the interest income increasing by 4% while the interest expense reducing by 3%.
-The decline in the USD interest rates combined with local competition contributed to the reduction in the interest rate on loans.
-The interest costs remained low due to the high percentage of low cost funds in the form of demand and savings deposits. - Other operating income increased by 12% contributed by the realized and unrealized gains on investment of RO 0.5 million in 2009 compared to a loss of RO 1.5 million in 2008.
-The fee and commission income increase by 10% despite the downturn in the economic activities during the first half of the year.
-Commission from Trade Finance operations recovered during the last quarter with the increased trading activities.
-Foreign exchange gains were at the same level as 2008 a result of the lower economic growth.
-Fees from the e-Banking services continued to contribute significantly to the operating income though this was lower than 2008. - Operating expenses at RO 20.5 million increased by 13% mainly due to the increased salary costs on account of revision of staff salaries and number of staff.
-The publicity costs are higher compared to 2008 as a result of increased advertisement of the new products and services. - The Earnings per share of RO 0.318 at December 31 2009 compared with RO 0.400 (restated for bonus shares) at December 31 2008 on the increased capital of RO 75 million.
+- Growth in net interest was 8% compared to 2009 with the interest income increasing by 6% while the interest expense reducing by 4%.
+The growth in personal loans has been the main reason for increase in interest income.
+The decline in the interest rates combined with local competition contributed to the reduction in the interest rate on loans.
+The interest costs remained low due to the high percentage of low cost funds in the form of demand and savings deposits. - Other operating income increased by 2% contributed by the higher exchange income and fees from investment banking.
+The low level of realized gains and unrealized loss for the year was due to low trading volumes combined with a slow recovery in MSM.
+The lack of growth in corporate lending and decrease in fees from the e-banking services resulted in a marginal growth in total operating income. - Operating expenses at RO 22 million increased by 7% mainly due to the increased salary costs on account of increments and increased number of staff.
+The administration costs are higher compared to 2009 as a result of higher rentals and maintenance costs in addition to the new branches and a new telecommunications network for the branches. - The Earnings per share of RO 0.279 at December 31 2010 compared with RO 0.310 (restated for bonus shares) at December 31 2009 on the increased capital of RO 85 million.